Why diverse engineering teams outperform, and why the business case hasn’t changed

 Marie Higgins

-Founder & Product and Engineering Search Partner, Innova Search
+Co-Founder & Product and Engineering Search Partner, Innova Search

 Marie specialises in building high-performance engineering and product teams, with a focus on diverse hiring that drives better commercial outcomes.